dograshaurya/gocardless/README.md

 REDIRECT_URL=http://127.0.0.1:8000/

-Note: It will not work with a local environment.
+Note: It will not work in a local environment.

 4. Set `SANDBOX_MODE` to 1 to enable sandbox mode.
 To disable sandbox mode, replace 1 with 0.